replicatedhq/replicated-docs/docs/intro-main.md

 You can check in with the service to provide custom license entitlements that are signed, synchronized, and verified, such as expiration dates, which features are enabled, usage limits, and then integrate those values with your application code to enforce the entitlements.
 By default, Replicated automatically synchronizes and updates custom entitlement values in the running application.

-### Custom Domains for Image Registries
+### Custom Domains

-Whether you use an external private registry, which is accessed by the Replicated proxy service, you can create custom domains to alias the image registries.
-This lets you use your own branding instead of the default Replicated domain names for these image registries.
+You can use custom domains for services that use customer-facing URLs.
+This lets you use your own branding instead of the default Replicated domain name.

-Additionally, KOTS entitlements give you the additional option to use the Replicated registry and create custom domains for the download portal feature.
+Custom domains can be used for external private registries, the Replicated registry, the Replicated app service, and the download portal.
+The download portal an option you can use to distribute your application, license files, and so on.

 ### Compatibility Matrix